aave-starknet-project/aave-starknet-bridge/README.md

 2. L1 bridge receives the bridging message and claims the rewards amount to self by calling `claimRewards` on Aave `IncentivesController` contract.
 3. Rewards are then transferred to L1 recipient.

+### ATokens deposit cancellation
+If L1 -> L2 message consumption is unsuccessful, the user would lose custody over his aTokens forever.

+That's why we have added support for the L1->L2 message cancellation on our L1 bridge contract, where users can cancel deposits of their aTokens by following the steps below:

+1. The user calls `startDepositCancellation` on L1 bridge by providing the `message payload` and `nonce` of the `deposit` message.

+2. After the `messageCancellationDelay` period has passed (defined on [StarknetMessaging](https://github.com/starkware-libs/starkgate-contracts/blob/c08863a1f08226c09f1d0748124192e848d73db9/src/starkware/starknet/solidity/StarknetMessaging.sol) contract), the user can finalize the aTokens deposit cancellation by calling `cancelDeposit` on L1 bridge.

 ## Installation